Monthly Archives: January 2015

 * * * *

-Sunday – January 25, 2015 – had Jonah 3:1-5,10 set as the Old Testament Bible-reading.
-To see all the readings, check Third Sunday after Epiphany.
-Here’s the full reading from Jonah:
+Sunday, January 25, 2015 – The Old Testament Bible-reading for today was Jonah 3:1-5,10.
+(To see all the readings, check Third Sunday after Epiphany.)
+Here’s the full reading:

 The word of the LORD came to Jonah a second time, saying, “Get up, go to Nineveh, that great city, and proclaim to it the message that I tell you.”
 So Jonah set out [and] began to go into the city, going a day’s walk.
 And he cried out, “Forty days more, and Nineveh shall be overthrown!”
 And the people of Nineveh believed… When God saw … how they turned from their evil ways, [He] changed his mind about the calamity that He had said he would bring upon them; and He did not do it.

-Note the emphasized, “a second time.”
-That’s what makes Jonah and the Bra-burners alike.
+Note the emphasized, “second time.”
+That’s what makes Jonah like the Bra-burners.

-Bra-burners – as a name for “Women’s Lib” and feminists in general – began when a reporter tweaked a story on a protest at the Miss America pageant on September 7, 1968:
+“Bra-burners” became a generic name for “Women’s Lib” and feminists alike in 1968.
+It began when a reporter tweaked a story on a protest at the Miss America pageant on September 7:

 The feminist protest … included tossing a collection of symbolic feminine products [and] other items into a trash can on the Atlantic City boardwalkThey did not burn bras [but drew] worldwide media attention and national attention to the Women’s Liberation Movement.
 A reporter covering the protest drew an analogy between the feminist protesters and Vietnam War protesters who burned their draft cards, and the bra-burning trope was erroneously and permanently attached to the event and became a catch-phrase